Innsbruck, The Tyrolean Alps & The Land of Mozart

 F: +43 5-3567-5503-55

 All rooms offer ensuite bath/shower, phone, cable TV, hairdryer, radio, safe and broadband internet access.
 The charming restaurant offers both local and international cuisine, always using fresh ingredients.
-Guests can indulge in the hotel's superb Wellness centre which offers an indoor pool surrounded by comfortable deck chairs, a fitness area, relaxing sauna & steam rooms, the stimulating light of a Sanarium, massages and a solarium.
+Guests can indulge in the hotel's superb Wellness center which offers an indoor pool surrounded by comfortable deck chairs, a fitness area, relaxing sauna & steam rooms, the stimulating light of a Sanarium, massages and a solarium.

 The location has an added bonus for golfers as there are several excellent golf courses nearby, including the 18 hole championship Urslautal course on a high plateau with unique mountain scenery.